PaddleCV-SIG/PaddleLabel/doc/dataset_file_structure.md

 # labels.txt
 background -
-optic_disk - 128 0 0
+optic_disk - 128 0 0 // for pesudo color mask, color for each label must be specified
 ```

 PNG is usually used for mask labels.
 During import, in labels.txt, the first label will be treated as background and given label id 0.
 For grayscale labels, we match the grayscle pixel value in masks with label id.
-For pesudo color labels, we match the color for each pixel with color specified in labels.txt.
-During export, a background class will be added to labels.txt.
+For pesudo color labels, we match the color for each pixel with color specified in labels.txt. **Annotations without matching labels won't be imported!** If `xx_list.txt` is provided, we will match image and annotation based on `xx_list.txt`.
+Else, we strip the file name extension from images and labels and match image to label with the same base file name.

+During export, the first line of labels.txt will always be the background class.
 The values in mask images follow the same rule as during import.

 ### Instance Segmentation